 Integration platforms like Zapier or Make allow you to connect Superchat with thousands of other tools using a no-code workflow builder.
 These integrations offer more flexibility, but setup and troubleshooting are handled within Zapier/Make rather than directly in Superchat.

-For fully customised setups, Superchat’s Public API can be used to build direct integrations tailored to your specific workflows.
-For fully customised setups, Superchat’s Public API can be used to build direct integrations tailored to your specific workflows.
+For fully customised setups, Superchat’s Public API (Application Programming Interface) can be used to build direct integrations tailored to your specific workflows.
 This option is ideal if you need more flexibility or control than no-code platforms like Zapier or Make can provide.
+Put simply: using the API is the best choice for more complex or highly specific integrations.
+For more information on the Superchat API, see our Developer page.

 Note: An API is like a menu of commands that lets software systems communicate and perform actions automatically.
 To use the Public API, you need an API key (created in Superchat) and a technical setup that can send API requests.